 - Wartime efforts to account for the missing, including the work of the various commissions established to exchange prisoners and remains of the deceased;

 - Post-war efforts to identify bodies, using traditional methods;

 - The domestic legal and institutional framework, including the enactment of the BiH Law on Missing Persons in October 2004 and the establishment of the BiH Missing Persons Institute (MPI) in August 2005; and

-- The scientific process, which witnessed an exponential rise in identifications after 2001 with the introduction of ICMP’s DNA-led Identification Data Management System.
+- The scientific process, which witnessed an exponential rise in identifications after 2001 with the introduction of ICMP’s DNA-led Integrated Data Management System.